 Mature winter squash have very hard skins that can't be punctured with the thumbnail.
 Additionally, mature winter squash have dull-looking surfaces.
 When harvesting fruit, leave a 1-inch stem on winter squash.

 After harvesting, cure winter squash (except for the acorn types) at a temperature of 80 to 85°F and a relative humidity of 80 to 85%.
 Curing helps to harden the squash skins and heal any cuts and scratches.
 Do not cure acorn squash.
-The high temperature and relative humidity during the curing process actually reduce the quality and storage life of acorn squash.
+The high temperature and relative humidity during the curing process actually reduce acorn squash's quality and storage life.

 After curing, store winter squash in a cool, dry, well-ventilated location.
 Storage temperatures should be 50 to 55°F. Do not store squash near apples, pears, or other ripening fruit.
 Ripening fruit release ethylene gas which shortens the storage life of squash.